Where catalogs appear in the UI

 This page explains where and how catalogs appear in the platform, and how you can control their visibility and layout

-using fields like visibleOn
+using fields like visibleOn, tag, and uiSchema.

 Once a catalog instance is attached to an entity, nullplatform automatically surfaces it in the UI—without any custom development.